amir4774/Task_Tracker/README.md

 **Button**: Add task button in footer,

-**Completed**: the button on the left side of the footer that shows the tasks that have not been done.
+**Completed**: The button on the left side of the footer that shows the tasks that have not been done.

 # Note